Non-Intrusive Binaural Speech Intelligibility Prediction from Discrete Latent Representations: Results

 \section{Results}

-The results obtained using our proposed method and benchmarks on the generated datasets are depicted in \fref{fig:results}.

-On \testA{}, the \gls{vqcpc} method outperforms all benchmarks across all metrics.
-It is the only method to substantially exceed the correlations of the average, single-channel \gls{stoi} benchmark.
-For all considered features, better performance is obtained using Pool.
-Using Small and \gls{vqcpc} features yields \gls{lcc} and \gls{srcc} of 0.84 and 0.85 respectively, and a \gls{mse} of -20.7\,dB.
-Using Pool and \gls{vqcpc} features yields \gls{lcc} and \gls{srcc} of 0.94 and 0.92, respectively, and an \gls{mse} of -22.7\,dB.
+All results are depicted in \fref{fig:results}.
+On \testA{}, \gls{vqcpc} features yield the best performance regardless of the type of signals from which they are computed, when using either the Small or the Pool predicting function.
+Using Small and \gls{vqcpc} features yields a \gls{lcc} 0.84 and an \gls{mse} of -20.7\,dB.
+Using Pool and \gls{vqcpc} features yields a \gls{lcc} of 0.94 and an \gls{mse} of -22.7\,dB.
 In contrast with the other considered features, the difference in performance between the use of Small and Pool is rather modest.
-Success applying Small suggests that the \gls{vqcpc} features contain easily accessible information about the intelligibility of speech, exploitable even by a simple predicting function.
+Success applying Small suggests that the \gls{vqcpc} features contain easily accessible information about the intelligibility of speech.